-For definitions of the terms and terminology used throughout this policy and summaries of the applicable state and federal legislation, please refer to the Definitions/Glossary of Terms and Statutory Definitions located at the end of this policy.
+For definitions of the terms and terminology used throughout this policy, please refer to the Definitions/Glossary of Terms section of this policy.

 Reason for Policy/Purpose

 This policy is in place to ensure compliance with Title IX and other federal and state civil rights laws.
 North Central College has developed internal policies that will provide a supportive process for individuals who report discrimination, harassment, sexual misconduct or retaliation and that will ensure a fair process to resolve allegations of discrimination, harassment, sexual misconduct, including sexual violence, and/or retaliation.